 The participants were recruited and baseline data collection was performed during 2011–2014.

-the adolescents at baseline was 36 %.
-In total 496 schools, and 1,415 school classes participated throughout Finland, including rural and urban areas (see map).
-95 % of the schools approached accepted to participate in the study.
+A total of 27,000 households was invited during the school recruitment.
+The participation rate for the adolescents was 36 %.
+In total, 496 schools, and 1,415 school classes participated throughout Finland, including urban and rural areas (see map).
+Of the schools approached, 95 % accepted to participate in the study.

 The current ethical approval for follow-up is 25 years which all participants have consented to.

-The first active follow-up
+First active follow-up

 During 2017–18, we conducted a validation study to test the validity and reliability of the Finnish version of the Children’s Eating Attitudes Test (ChEAT) questionnaire used in the cohort study.
 We invited 1500 children, representative of the cohort participants, in grades 5th through 8th from schools across the Uusimaa region to participate.
-The data – questionnaire and anthropometric measurements – were collected during school days, and retest was performed after 5-week interval.
+The data – questionnaire and anthropometric measurements – were collected during school days, and retest was performed after 5 weeks.